akilbekov/blog/src/pages/articles/2018-11-17-sending-snmp-data-to-splunk-with-collectd/index.md

 ## Configure HEC on Splunk

-On the Splunk side we need to enable HEC to reveive data sent from collectd enabled host.
+On the Splunk side we need to enable HEC to receive data sent from collectd enabled host.
 First create metrics index and then follow this [guide](http://docs.splunk.com/Documentation/Splunk/7.2.1/Metrics/GetMetricsInCollectd#Configure_the_HTTP_Event_Collector_.28HEC.29_data_input).

 ## collectd configuration